teenari/fortnitenode/docs/Party/Member.md

 }

 ### Arguments
-- Loadout
+- `Loadout`

 ## setAthenaBannerInfo(BannerInfo)
-No information about this function, contact me to update function `setAthenaBannerInfo`.
+No comments on this function, contact me to update function `setAthenaBannerInfo`'s comments on the library.

 ### Arguments
-- BannerInfo
+- `BannerInfo`

 ## setFrontendEmote(FrontendEmote)
-No information about this function, contact me to update function `setFrontendEmote`.
+No comments on this function, contact me to update function `setFrontendEmote`'s comments on the library.

 ### Arguments
-- FrontendEmote
+- `FrontendEmote`

 ## setAssistedChallengeInfo(AssistedChallengeInfo)
-No information about this function, contact me to update function `setAssistedChallengeInfo`.
+No comments on this function, contact me to update function `setAssistedChallengeInfo`'s comments on the library.

 ### Arguments
-- AssistedChallengeInfo
+- `AssistedChallengeInfo`

 ## setMemberSquadAssignmentRequest(MemberSquadAssignmentRequest)
-No information about this function, contact me to update function `setMemberSquadAssignmentRequest`.
+No comments on this function, contact me to update function `setMemberSquadAssignmentRequest`'s comments on the library.

 ### Arguments
-- MemberSquadAssignmentRequest
+- `MemberSquadAssignmentRequest`

 ## setVoiceChatStatus(VoiceChatStatus)
-No information about this function, contact me to update function `setVoiceChatStatus`.
+No comments on this function, contact me to update function `setVoiceChatStatus`'s comments on the library.

 ### Arguments
-- VoiceChatStatus
+- `VoiceChatStatus`

 ## setUtcTimeStartedMatchAthena(UtcTimeStartedMatchAthena)
-No information about this function, contact me to update function `setUtcTimeStartedMatchAthena`.
+No comments on this function, contact me to update function `setUtcTimeStartedMatchAthena`'s comments on the library.

 ### Arguments
-- UtcTimeStartedMatchAthena
+- `UtcTimeStartedMatchAthena`

 ## setReadyInputType(ReadyInputType)
-No information about this function, contact me to update function `setReadyInputType`.
+No comments on this function, contact me to update function `setReadyInputType`'s comments on the library.

 ### Arguments
-- ReadyInputType
+- `ReadyInputType`

 ## setCurrentInputType(CurrentInputType)
-No information about this function, contact me to update function `setCurrentInputType`.
+No comments on this function, contact me to update function `setCurrentInputType`'s comments on the library.

 ### Arguments
-- CurrentInputType
+- `CurrentInputType`

 ## setCampaignHero(CampaignHero_j)
-No information about this function, contact me to update function `setCampaignHero`.
+No comments on this function, contact me to update function `setCampaignHero`'s comments on the library.

 ### Arguments
-- CampaignHero_j
+- `CampaignHero_j`

 ## setBattlePassInfo(BattlePassInfo_j)
-No information about this function, contact me to update function `setBattlePassInfo`.
+No comments on this function, contact me to update function `setBattlePassInfo`'s comments on the library.

 ### Arguments
-- BattlePassInfo_j
+- `BattlePassInfo_j`

 ## setPlatform_j(Platform_j, extraData)
-No information about this function, contact me to update function `setPlatform_j`.
+No comments on this function, contact me to update function `setPlatform_j`'s comments on the library.

 ### Arguments
-- Platform_j
+- `Platform_j`
-- extraData
+- `extraData`

 ## setReadiness(GameReadiness_s)
 Set the member's readiness.